liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 The main framework optimization goals have been completed:

 - CPU/CUDA/NPU backend selection is explicit and shared.
-- FWI pre-misfit preparation is merged into the iteration layer.
+- FWI loss construction is merged into the iteration layer.
 - Acoustic and elastic FWI loops share runtime and iteration helpers.
 - Historical compatibility shims have been removed or narrowed.
 - Real Marmousi2 NPU full-case gates exist for forward-plus-inversion checks.